 You think: I feel so lonely right now.
 I can’t believe I didn't

 You might: Reach for a cigarette and another piece of chocolate—anything

 to stuff your feelings and pretend you're okay.

-You could: Take a timeout.
+Take a timeout.
 Ask yourself, "What's really going on?"